|

 I looked out of the bedroom window at a grey and gloomy November morning.
 A lie in would be so nice but I knew the twitching genie was out of the proverbial bottle once more.Remenham was only an hour's drive from my home and the familiar amalgam of anxiety and excitement had taken its customary grip.

-I drove through an awakening Henley, crossing the Thames that marks the county boundary between Oxfordshire and Berkshire to follow a steep and rising road to Remenham Hill.The road eventually levelled out at an obvious summit, although I could see no birders cars despite the fact there was a convenient and large layby that would allow one to park and look across a considerable area of The Chilterns.It was an ideal vantage point with a wide grass verge to stand on and scan the surrounding landscape despite being beside a busy road
+I passed through an awakening Henley, crossing the Thames here that marks the county boundary between Oxfordshire and Berkshire to follow a steep and rising road to Remenham Hill.The road eventually levelled out at an obvious summit, although I could see no birders cars despite the fact there was a convenient and large layby that would allow one to park and look across a considerable area of The Chilterns.
+It was an ideal vantage point with a wide grass verge on which to stand and scan beside a busy and potentially dangerous road

 Why was no one here?

-A message from Andy on Sam's WhatsApp Group informed one and all that he and Rich were at nearby Aston, some two miles back towards Henley with a good elevated view over a wide valley and its surrounding escarpments.I forsook Remenham and drove back north to join them
+A message from Andy on Sam's WhatsApp Group informed one and all that he and Rich were at nearby Aston, some two miles back towards Henley and with a good elevated view over a wide valley and its surrounding escarpments.I forsook Remenham and drove back north to join them

-Then it happened.We learned via Sam's WhatsApp group that the eagle had been seen, the news bringing an instantaneous somersault of emotions and changing everything.
-We were in with a chance
+We learned via Sam's WhatsApp group that the eagle had been seen, the news bringing an instantaneous somersault of emotions and mild panic

 It was 0930 or thereabouts